George Passman Tate: Career as Surveyor

 Baluch-Afghan Boundary Commission (1895‒96) and Seistan Arbitration Mission (1903‒5).

 Tate (along with J.W.
 Newland) also conducted surveys in Hong Kong in 1899 to 1900 and believed to be the namesake of Tate's Cairn (the hill was renamed sometime after Tate's time in Hong Kong).

 Personal

-Beyond his year of birth and his surveyor career little is known about Tate and his later years.
+Born in 1856 in Bengal, beyond his surveyor career little is known about Tate.
+After departing Hong Kong he worked in Afghanistan and retired in 1911, moving to Uttar Pradesh in 1913 with his wife Charlotte Leonora Still and died in Bengal in 1941.
 He was a member of The Asiatic Society and a fellow of the Royal Geographical Society.